Docker-Sec/Docker-Security/Scenario-1/StepsToReproduceAttack1.md

 	`ssh root@192.168.2.44`

-However you would see that the system which we have just compromised is not actually Ubuntu system.
+However you would see that the system which we have just compromised is not actually the target system.
 It is one of the docker container running on that Ubuntu system.
 Since we got the password from the manifest file of my-ubuntu:vuln image, so we are inside the container of my-ubuntu:vuln.
 Also it is obvious by looking at the hostname of the system that we are inside some docker container.

 So, Container C1 is compromised.